 4. Wild Animals at Iguazu Falls

 There are many trails and walkways through Iguazu Falls in South America, all of which are super easy to navigate.
-On the Brazilian side you’ll find one long pathway that goes along the river and gives you amazing views of the Iguazu Waterfalls.
+On the Brazilian side, you’ll find one long pathway that goes along the river.
+These walkways will showcase the amazing views of the Iguazu Waterfalls.

-There’s even a long jetty that goes out so you can see directly into the enormous Devil’s Throat waterfall!
-On the Argentina side the upper and lower trails give you literally every angle possible to see these majestic falls.
+There’s even a long jetty that ends at a lookout directly over the enormous Devil’s Throat waterfall!
+On the Argentina side, the upper and lower trails give you literally every angle possible to see these majestic falls.

 6. The Devil’s Throat

-Standing on the small viewing platform with the Devil’s Throat directly under you is one of the most powerful things you will ever see!
-Also referred to as “The Devil’s Cauldron,” 1 million liters is said to gush over these falls per second.
+Standing on the small viewing platform with the Devil’s Throat directly under you is one of the most powerful things imaginable.
+Also referred to as “The Devil’s Cauldron,” 1 million liters are said to gush over these falls per second.

 7. What’s Under the Falls?